 More indicative of future prospects of ETFs, perhaps, is the survey’s finding that more than half of advisors plan to increase use of ETFs in the next three years.
 This is in-line with some industry projections that U.S. ETF assets will double, to $2 trillion, in the next five years.

 Given the rapid increase in assets and popularity of ETFs, advisors are surprisingly modest in ranking their ETF knowledge.
 Only about 50% of advisors rated themselves as “expert” or “above average” in their knowledge about basic ETF issues, such as liquidity, investment methodology and trading.
-In the more technical categories—like ETF structures or calculating the intraday indicative value (IIV)—the
+In the more technical categories—like ETF structures or calculating the intraday indicative value (IIV)—the percentage of advisors who rank themselves as expert or above average drops to below 35%.
+The data suggest that advisors could benefit from more information and education on ETFs in order to maximize the utility of these popular and powerful investing vehicles.

 ETFs are here to stay, and could figure even more prominently in investors’ portfolios in the years ahead as they seek flexible, cost-effective ways to gain exposure to the full scope of investment strategies.
 Following are ways advisors can respond to current client needs for information and guidance on ETFs, and prepare themselves for expected growth.